lplit/darewise-test/README.md

 Backlog tracking tool

-Example dictionary assumptions:

-- Keys, i.e. "EpicA", "EpicB", etc. are unique, as this is a dictionary.
-    For tests sake we generate a unique `[:alnum:][4]` as identifier.

 # Repository

 Backlog tracking tool is a home assignment test project written for [DareWise][darewise] for Python Developer position.

+Assignment Assumptions:
+- Backlog Keys, i.e. "EpicA", "EpicB", etc. are unique, as this is a dictionary.
+- Backlog is properly formatted, i.e. there's no circular references.

 The repository follows [Conventional Commits][conventional-commits] and uses [GitLab CI](./.gitlab-ci.yaml) for continuous integration.

 ## Stack